FolkFirebrand/stream-break-screen/README.md

 - ✨ **Ambient particle effects** — glowing embers/dust and a digital grid backdrop
 - ⚙️ **Live settings panel** — tweak everything without touching a file (press `C` or click the gear ⚙️)
 - 🖱️ **Interact-friendly** — control the overlay live from inside OBS or Streamlabs using the built-in Interact window
-- 💾 **Persistent settings** — your changes are saved in the browser and reload automatically
 - 🖥️ **OBS/Streamlabs compatible** — fully tested in Streamlabs Desktop's Chromium Embedded Framework

 ---